bfeng1/bfeng1.github.io/machine_learning_p1.md

 ### 4. Conclusion

-This exercise has mainly focused on EDA and feature engineering practices.
-After cleaning and preprocessing the given dataset, we then built some machine learning models to estimate the house price.
-As we can see from the final results, we can obtain a pretty decent performance using the random forest regression model.
+Throughout the project, we have performed exploration data analysis to understand the dataset and the relationship between given features and the house price.
+We aimed to create a model that can predict house prices with only provided features.
+As we can see from the final results, we can obtain a pretty decent performance using the random forest regression model on the unseen data.

 #### Limitation of this project